-- 2.55 Specifically, the Telecommunications (New Regulatory Framework) Amendment Act 2018 introduced Part 6 of the Telecommunications Act 2001 (Telecommunications Act) as the regime for regulating fibre fixed line access services (FFLAS).63 The legislative history of the Act shows that Part 6 is based on Part 4, and incorporates the statutory arrangements for utility regulation that have been tested under Part 4, including setting and subsequently applying input methodologies to create ID and PQ regulations.64 - 2.56 Where section 52U(1) of the Act required us to determine IMs for electricity lines services, gas pipeline services, and specified airport services by no later than 30 June 2010,65 the equivalent section 178 of the Telecommunications Act: - 2.56.1 required us to determine IMs for FFLAS by not later than the implementation date (1 January 2022); and - 2.56.2 explicitly permits us, at any time after the implementation date, to determine further IMs for FFLAS. - 2.57 We consider the absence in Part 4 of such express permission to determine further IMs in equivalent terms to section 178(2) of the Telecommunications Act shows parliamentary intent to distinguish Part 6 from Part 4 in this respect.
-This affirms our preliminary view from the 2016 IM review, and strongly suggests that expanding the scope of Part 4 IMs to cover matters not already covered by the existing IMs is a matter for Parliament - not us. - 2.58 For these reasons, and those informing our preliminary view from the 2016 IM review, we do not intend to consider amendments in this IM Review that entail creating an IM on a matter not covered by an existing IM (eg, quality dimensions, for which we were required to set IMs under section 176(1)(b) of the Telecommunications Act).
+- 2.68 Our view in our draft IM Review framework consultation paper was that legislative developments since the 2016 IM review have affirmed our preliminary view on the scope under Part 4 for IMs on new matters. - 2.69 Specifically, the Telecommunications (New Regulatory Framework) Amendment Act 2018 introduced Part 6 of the Telecommunications Act as the regime for regulating fibre fixed line access services (FFLAS).
+The legislative history of the Act shows that Part 6 is based on Part 4 and incorporates the statutory arrangements for utility regulation that have been tested under Part 4, including setting and subsequently applying input methodologies to create ID and PQ regulations. - 2.70 Where section 52U(1) of the Act required us to determine IMs for electricity lines services, gas pipeline services, and specified airport services by no later than 30 June 2010, the equivalent section 178 of the Telecommunications Act: - 2.70.1 required us to determine IMs for FFLAS by not later than the implementation date (1 January 2022); and - 2.70.2 explicitly permits us, at any time after the implementation date, to determine further IMs for FFLAS. - 2.71 We considered the absence in Part 4 of such express permission to determine further IMs in equivalent terms to section 178(2) of the Telecommunications Act shows parliamentary intent to distinguish Part 6 from Part 4 in this respect.
+This affirms our preliminary view from the 2016 IM review, and strongly suggests that expanding the scope of Part 4 IMs to cover matters not already covered by the existing IMs is a matter for Parliament - not us.